Stars or Sand? Are there more Grains of Beach Sand or Stars in our Visible Universe?

 Sand can vary enormously in its size and the number of grains in a cube.

-1,000 grains of sand by 1,000 grains of sand on a flat surface = 1 Million grains of sand in a square foot.
+1,000 grains of sand by 1,000 grains of sand on a flat surface = 1 Million grains of sand in a square foot; a very Flat square foot of sand grains.

 Sand Grains per Cubic Millimeter, Credit: Biocyclopedia.com